flimlib/flimlib/README.md

    least-squares-minimization approach to generate a fit.
 This works with single, double and triple exponential models, as well as stretched exponential.
+3. A Bayesian algorithm that combines evidence from each single photon to estimate lifetimes etc. It offers better performance with low photon counts.

 There is also code to perform 'global' analysis over a number of signals simultaneously (e.g. over an image), where the lifetimes can be considered